takari/team-documentation/en/01-preface/01-chapter1.markdown

 # Preface

-Welcome to the book about the Takari Distribution Maven TDM.
-We hope you will find this book to be a useful resource for getting started with TDM and learning more about getting the most out of the advanced features it offers.
+Welcome to the book about the Takari Extensions for Apache Maven TEAM and related tools and projects.
+We hope you will find this book to be a useful resource for getting started with TEAM and learning more about getting the most out of the advanced features it offers.

 ## Welcome from Jason van Zyl